Dairy-free roasted rotisserie chicken is our once-a-week dinner staple,

 When I keep hearing that broth is gut-healing and good for food allergies,

 that makes me want to keep up this routine for sure.

 Chicken Rub Recipe

-Use tablespoons instead of teaspoons to make a bulk batch and store in an airtight container.
+To make the spice rub in bulk, use tablespoons instead of teaspoons and store in an airtight container.

 2 tsp kosher salt

 1 tsp Italian seasoning

 Hope you love this homemade chicken spice rub and roasted chicken as much as we do!